ThomasKroes/exposure-render/README.md

 ![Alt text](/Images/er_flyer_thumbnail.png)

 ##Building Exposure Render from source code
-If you are eager to build Exposure Render yourself you should clone the release 1.1.0http://code.google.com/p/exposure-render/source/clones'> mercurial repository, and not the default repository, because this repository is a WIP at the moment.
+If you are eager to build Exposure Render yourself you should clone the release

+1.1.0http://code.google.com/p/exposure-render/source/clones'> mercurial repository, and not the default repository, because this repository is a WIP at the moment.
 Get more info on building Exposure Render with Visual Studio http://code.google.com/p/exposure-render/wiki/BuildingExposureRender'>here.
 For questions or comments contact me at t.kroes at tudelft.nl.

-You can also build the VTK wrapping and example project, find more info here http://code.google.com/p/exposure-render/wiki/BuildingErCore'>http://code.google.com/p/exposure-render/wiki/BuildingErCore.
-Note, this repo is still under development!

 ##System requirements